dynamical-daniel/First_LLM/README.md

 A vanilla transformer architecture LLM trained on the [Amazon Fine Food Reviews](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews) dataset from Kaggle.

 The trained model is nicknamed **REMY** (after the rat from Ratatouille 🐀), and is compared against **UNTRAINED_EMILLE**.

+## Collaborators
+This project was completed to fulfill project 1 of Math 598C - Large Language Models @ Colorado School of Mines.
+I collaborated with [@sddale] throughout the entirety of the project.
+We both shared ideas for implementation and discussed the theory of the architecture of our models.
+We discussed issues we faced preprocessing the data and creating our own training set.
+Implementation of the models was accomplished independently.

 ## Architecture Overview

 | Class | Description |